-In 2014 I created 5 Step Business Start, a business planning system that helps business owners launch their businesses successfully.
-The system shows them what to do, when to do it and how to perform the fundamental tasks to start a business.
-The impetus for creating the system is a result of challenges I have observed while counseling with hundreds of start-up business owners.
-I discovered that there are two primary issues that cause people the most problems when getting started: the business plan and doing the wrong things first.
+In 2014 I joined the 5 Step Business Start as the Director of Entrepreneur Development.
+5 Step Business Start is a business planning system that helps business owners launch their businesses successfully.
+The system shows them what to do, when to do it, and how to perform the fundamental tasks to start a business.
+The impetus for creating the system is a result of challenges faced by start-up business owners.
+There are two primary issues that cause people the most problems when getting started: the business plan and doing the wrong things first.

 My knowledge and skills as a business consultant are enhanced by my role as Director of Entrepreneur Services at Entrepreneur Works.
 The non-profit organization provides capital and consulting services to entrepreneurs.
 I equip entrepreneurs with the skills to start a business, operate an existing business better or develop growth strategies for an existing business.